cfengine/documentation/getting-started/installation/installation-enterprise.markdown

 ### Dedicated OS

-The CFEngine Server is only supported when installed on a dedicated, vanilla OS (no unofficial repositories/packages).
+The CFEngine Server is only supported when installed on a dedicated, vanilla OS (i.e. it only has repositories and packages officially supported by the OS vendor).
 This is because the CFEngine Server uses services, e.g. apache, that are configured for CFEngine and may conflict with other custom application configurations.

 One option, especially for smaller installations, is to run the CFEngine Server in a VM.
 But please consider the performance